cooklang/cooklang-org/content/docs/best-practices.md

 After the first time, you can simply refer to the ingredient by name and relative quantity (e.g. "then put half the remaining bacon in the oven to crispen.").

 ### Aim for scalable recipes
-When writing a recipe, use the quantity scaling features of CookLang to make the recipe scale as well as possible.
+When writing a recipe, use the quantity scaling features of Cooklang to make the recipe scale as well as possible.
 We usually aim to support 3 different serving sizes in our sample recipes.
 But some recipes don't scale up or down well, and that's okay!
 A cake or pie won't scale nearly as well as soup.

 ### Send us your tips and tricks!
-We love to hear good ideas about how to use CookLang, CookApp, and CookCLI.
+We love to hear good ideas about how to use Cooklang, CookApp, and CookCLI.
 Check out our [contact page](/contact/)